 Moreover, you are gauged through letters from your program director and the number of procedures done during your general GI training.
 He adds it's important to consider who you want to hang out with for the whole year.

 So it's basically just you and you're generally working with one to three core interventional endoscopy faculty.
 So you're spending a lot of time with just a couple of people.
 Compared to general GI training, you're rotating around different hospitals and different services.
-So you work with a number of faculty.
+In general GI training you work with a number of faculty.
 This is different from interventional endoscopy training since you're only focused with one person or two.
-So who do you want to hang out with for a year?
+So, who do you want to hang out with for a year?
 Lastly, be nice to them on your interviews.

 [18:30] Bias Against DOs and Working with Primary Care and Other Specialties

-But in terms of inherent institutional bias against DO's from the program directors, he doesn't think there is any.
+But, in terms of inherent institutional bias against DO's from the program directors, he doesn't think there is any.
 They don't look at it one way or another if a resident DO has gotten into general GI fellowship or interventional endoscopy.
-He adds that once you got to that level, you're met a lot of floors already.
+He adds that once you get to that level, you're met a lot of floors already.
 So he really doesn't think it's as relevant.
-Looking at interventional endoscopy fellows across the country, Sushil estimates that at least a third of them or maybe more are foreign grads.
+Looking at interventional endoscopy fellows across the country, Sushil estimates that at least a third of them, or maybe more, are foreign grads.

 In terms of working with primary care physicians, Sushil explains how fellows complain all the time about nonsense or bogus consults.
 But because he thinks his career has been mostly private or quasi-private settings, his view has changed.